MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/plan-multi-tenant-org-overview.md

 - A maximum of five tenants in the multi-tenant organization is supported.
 - A maximum of 100,000 users per tenant is supported.
-- Teams on the web, MacOS, Microsoft Teams Rooms (MTR), and VDI/AVD are not supported.
+- Teams on the web, macOS, Microsoft Teams Rooms (MTR), and VDI/AVD aren't supported.
-- The ability to grant or revoke permission to receive notifications from other tenants and to switch between tenants is not supported on mobile.
+- The ability to grant or revoke permission to receive notifications from other tenants and to switch between tenants isn't supported on mobile.
 - *People in your organization* links may not work for users from another tenant if their account had originally been a guest and they had previously accessed SharePoint resources.

 If you want to add more than five tenants or 100,000 users per tenant, contact Microsoft support.